dkhachatrian/writeups/readme.md

 ...And more!

-(The PDF has a clickable table of contents that it seems Github isn't able to render on-site.
+(The PDF located in the `main` directory has a clickable table of contents that it seems Github isn't able to render on-site.
 It does work when downloaded though!)